-STOP PRESS: Tokyo Rainbow Pride Parade 2014 happening Sunday April 27, 2014.
+STOP PRESS: Tokyo Rainbow Pride Parade.
 See What's On in Gay/Lesbian Tokyo for details.

 Tokyo's first organized, public celebration of being gay was in 1994 with the Tokyo Lesbian & Gay Parade (TL&GP), organized by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) Japan.

 The first three parades increased in number each year, however internal discord on the occasion of the third parade, in 1996, meant that subsequent parades went virtually unpromoted, and attendance at the next three parades dwindled.